Shentoza/breitband-bna-tracker/README.md

 }
 ```

-`SendStatus` - if true, it will also send "successful" test reports.
+`sendStatus` - if true, it will also send "successful" test reports.
 In the future, it will only send failing ones, or ones that might be relevant to your campaign